robsalasco/robsalasco/README.md

-### Hi!
-I'm Roberto Salas 👋
+### Hey there! 👋

-I'm a political scientist with a master in methods currently living and working in Chile.
-I'm a opensource enthusiast and supporter of different projects mainly related to Python and R language.
-I use Linux and Unix based operating systems since the year 2001 so I have a large amount experience managing workflows on the platforms.
-I have interest in social good so if you have a interesting project don't hesitate to contact me.

-📫 Follow me on Twitter (@robsalasco)
+I'm a political scientist with a master's degree in methods of research who's totally in love with the world of open source and coding.
+Right now, I'm at Chile looking for new horizons.
+As developer I've been living and breathing Linux and Unix-based systems since 2001 – that's over two decades of tech adventures!
+My coding playground mostly revolves around Python, R and Ruby, where I get to blend my research skills with some serious technical magic.
+When I'm not diving deep into data or political research, I'm all about finding cool projects that can make a real difference in the world.
+I'm that guy who gets excited about open-source possibilities and believes technology can be a powerful tool for social good.
+Whether it's a challenging research project, an innovative tech solution, or a chance to contribute to something meaningful, I'm always ready to jump in and make things happen.
+Drop me a line if you've got an interesting project – I'm always hungry for the next big challenge!